-Hyaluronic acid dermal fillers at Cosmos Clinic in Melbourne start from $350.00.
+Hyaluronic acid dermal fillers at Cosmos Aesthetics in Melbourne start from $350.00.
 Discounts are provided for additional amounts of filler.
 The initial consult is charged between $120-150 and is redeemable should you choose to proceed with the treatment.
 It is after your initial consultation that you will know how many millilitres of filler is required and the cost based on the extent of the treatment areas.

 The dangers of just going by price

 It’s not uncommon to hear of people getting their frown lines filled or lip fillers with a glass of champagne in hand at an injector party.
 More beauty salons and day spas are now offering facial fillers along with their standard menu of skin treatments.
 If you’re lucky the injectors may have done a weekend course, but most won’t have the level of training of a registered nurse or cosmetic physician.

 While cosmetic injections can negate the need to go under the scalpel and endure a lengthy recovery time, they do come with their chance of side effects.
 Minor reactions such as bruising and redness are most common and tend to dissipate within a few hours.
 However, if administered incorrectly or using poor quality injectables there is a chance of more serious side effects.